-Our regular monthly meeting is the first Wednesday of the month at 7:30 pm in the Kinkora Community Center.
+Kinkora CWL has regular monthly meetings on the first Wednesday of the month at 7:30 pm in the Kinkora Community Center.
+Refreshments provided.
+Everyone welcome.

 To: The Faithful of the Diocese of London Dear Brothers and Sisters in Christ, I pray that you and your families are safe and healthy during these challenging times.
 Following Premier Ford’s announcement earlier today, I am happy to inform you that our Diocese is now beginning the process of reopening our churches.
 This is exciting news for us and all other faith communities in Ontario.
 The announcement, with the changes it makes to restrictions on gatherings, recognizes the importance of places of worship.
 We are grateful to Premier Ford and Minister McNaughton, the Minister designated to lead the coordination with faith communities during the pandemic.